PaddlePaddle/Paddle/doc/design/operator/operator_inheritance.md

 #### `OperatorBase`

-`OperatorBase` is the base class of an Operator, but without any specialized information.
-Because NetworkBase can treat all Ops as OperatorBase and do not need to consider the type or context of these ops.
+`OperatorBase` is the base class of an Operator, but without any specific type information.
+So that NetworkBase can treat all Ops as OperatorBase and do not need to consider the type or context of these ops.
 It can just call `Run()` of Op:

 ```cpp
 class NetworkBase {